markhowellsmead/mhm-wordpress-inlineversioning/README.txt

 == Description ==

 Remove query parameters from asset links (JavaScript and CSS) and use inline dot notation instead.
-(This requires changes to Apache's .htaccess file, which are made automatically when activating the plugin.)
+(This requires changes to Apache's .htaccess file.)

 == Installation ==